-Staff were aware of national oral health campaigns and local schemes which supported patients to live healthier lives, for example, local stop smoking services.
+Staff were aware of and involved with national oral health campaigns and local schemes which supported patients to live healthier lives, for example, local stop smoking services.
 They directed patients to these schemes when appropriate.

 Consent to care and treatment